febriyanadji/crud-nodejs/README.md

 ## Login Flow

-POST request to /auth/login using username & password and get the access token
+POST request to /auth/login using username & password and get the access token.

-use the access token as a Bearer Authorization Header to access protected endpoints
+Use the access token as a Bearer Authorization Header to access protected endpoints.

 ## CRUD Flow

-Admin user has permission to Create Read Update Delete all users
+Admin user has permission to Create Read Update Delete all users.

-non-admin users only have permission to read their own user data via the /auth/me endpoint
+Non-admin users only have permission to read their own user data via the /auth/me endpoint.